- Home

 Cannabis affects people in different ways.
 Symptoms of “being high” on cannabis include feeling happy, relaxed, increased sociability and heightened sensation, decreased attention span, increased heart rate, slowed reaction times, trouble with thinking and problem solving and a lack of a sense of time.
 Symptoms can last several hours and sometimes less enjoyable symptoms like nervousness and paranoia can be expected.
 These effects may be even greater when cannabis is mixed with other drugs or alcohol.

 Immediate and long term health effects By consuming cannabis, you can experience unpleasant and unwanted short and long term negative effects on your brain and body, some of which may not be reversible.
-Short-term effects on the brain and body include: Long-term effects on the brain and body include: Increased risk to lung health including bronchitis, lung infections, chronic cough, increased mucus build up in the throat Lower your risk by adhering to Canada’s Lower Risk Cannabis Use Guidelines… Follow the links to find out more about how cannabis can affect your short and long term health Short and long term effects on the brain and body Continued, frequent, and heavy cannabis use can cause physical dependence and lead to addiction.
+Short-term effects on the brain and body include: Long-term effects on the brain and body include: Increased risk to lung health including bronchitis, lung infections, chronic cough, increased mucus build up in the throat Lower your risk by adhering to Canada’s Lower Risk Cannabis Use Guidelines Follow the links to find out more about how cannabis can affect your short and long term health Short and long term effects on the brain and body Continued, frequent, and heavy cannabis use can cause physical dependence and lead to addiction.
 Problematic behaviours can include some or all of the following: If you or someone you know is struggling from a cannabis addiction, help is available.
 Refer to the “Community Resources” page on this site.
-Cannabis Use and Pregnancy Figure 1.
-Clearing the Smoke on Cannabis-Maternal Cannabis Use during Pregnancy If you are experiencing problems stopping your recreational cannabis use during pregnancy, seek help from your health care provider.
+Cannabis Use and Pregnancy If you are experiencing problems stopping your recreational cannabis use during pregnancy, seek help from your health care provider.
 Visit the links below for more information on cannabis use during pregnancy.
 Clearing the Smoke on Cannabis-Maternal Cannabis Use during Pregnancy Cannabis Use and Driving Health Canada: Don’t Drive High Campaign Get to know the facts about cannabis and drug-impaired driving, follow the links for more information. #dontdrivehigh Cannabis, Alcohol Use and Driving The use of cannabis alone is enough to impair judgement.
 When mixed with alcohol the level of intoxication and impairment can be unpredictable and lead to a greater likelihood of negative physical and psychological side effects.
 The use of both alcohol and cannabis before driving can greatly increase the already high risk of getting into a car accident.
 Don’t drink and drive, don’t drive high.

 Health Effects of cannabis use